All you need to know about the first WHO-approved malaria vaccine, RTS,S (Mosquirix)

 "WHO recommends that in the context of comprehensive malaria control the RTS,S/AS01 malaria vaccine be used for the prevention of P. falciparum in children living in regions with moderate to high transmission as defined by WHO."

 According to WHO, some countries that carry a high malaria disease burden include Burkina Faso, the Democratic Republic of the Congo, Nigeria, Cameroon, Ghana, Mali, India, Niger, Mozambique, Uganda and the United Republic of Tanzania.
+So, children living in these malaria high burden areas will be prioritised.

 Why the newly approved malaria vaccine is not for adults